 The Centers offer a variety of programs – film series, conversation series, lectures, workshops, etc. – that are informed by academic scholarship as well as by current political and cultural concerns.
 Students are encouraged to think about how the Centers’ programs address issues that are not necessarily explored in their chosen areas of study in order to deepen their engagement in the respective communities’ collective life and support the various struggles for liberation.
 Whether or not students are undecided about their majors, the Centers’ programs can spark curiosity about disciplines and courses that they may wish to explore during their time at UIC.

 All of our programs are free, open to the entire UIC community, and committed to accessibility (many events have live captioning, and we welcome other requests).
-For the Fall 2020 semester, our programs will be virtual.
+Many Centers continue to offer some virtual and/or hybrid programming.

 • Check the Centers’ websites or sign up for our email listservs to keep track of everything the Centers are doing for the semester.
 You can also assign your students to follow the Centers on social media and encourage them to build a relationship with Centers of their choice.